What Are Beta Readers?

 Overview

 Beta Readers are AI personas that read your writing and give you targeted, detailed feedback.
-Think of them as a virtual writing group that's available whenever you need it — no scheduling, no waiting, no awkward critiques over coffee.
+Think of them as a virtual writing partner that's available whenever you need it — no scheduling, no waiting, no awkward critiques over coffee.

 Focus Areas